Elizabeth Lazebnik

 Elizabeth Lazebnik is a Latvian Canadian filmmaker from Toronto, Ontario, whose full-length feature debut Be Still was released in 2021.
 The film, which premiered at the 2021 Vancouver International Film Festival, was a Vancouver Film Critics Circle nominee for Best British Columbia Film, and Lazebnik was a nominee for the One to Watch award, at the Vancouver Film Critics Circle Awards 2021.
+The film also won three Leo awards and received the Best Canadian Feature Film award at the 20th Female Eye Film Festival.
+Be Still is scheduled for release in 2023 by Game Theory Films.

-Prior to Be Still Lazebnik directed a number of short films, the most noted of which, Abeer, was the winner of the Lindalee Tracey Award in 2008.
+Before Be Still, Lazebnik directed several short films.
+Three of these premiered at the Toronto International Film Festival.Abeer, was the winner of the Lindalee Tracey Award in 2008.